 - Are considered 90% disabled as a result of military service by the Department of Veterans Affairs

-The Virginia Department of Veterans Services (DVS) is responsible for managing the program and collaborates with the State Council of Higher Education for Virginia (SCHEV) and Virginia’s public colleges and universities to assist spouses and children of qualified military service members and Veterans in attaining their educational goals.
+The Virginia Department of Veterans Services (DVS) manages the program and collaborates with the State Council of Higher Education for Virginia (SCHEV) and Virginia’s public colleges and universities to assist spouses and children of qualified military service members and Veterans in achieving their educational goals.

 Applicants must be the children—ages 16 to 29—or the spouse of a qualified military service member, and Virginia must be the service member's home of record for at least five years before the application is made.
 You'll need a variety of supporting documents for the application, including: